callemoon/tcan4550_linux/README.md

 sudo dtc -@ -I dts -O dtb -o tcan4550-can0-overlay.dtbo tcan4550-can0-overlay.dts

-To load and start driver run script: ./start_can
+To load and start driver run script: ./start_can.sh

-To stop and unload the driver run script: ./stop_can
+To stop and unload the driver run script: ./stop_can.sh

-Adjust bitrate by editing the start_can script
+Adjust bitrate by editing the start_can.sh script

 ## Performance test
 Install can-utils with sudo apt-get install can-utils